Whistleblower Retaliation Attorney

 In addition to cases over FMLA denial, an employee may face retaliation for reporting their company's FMLA violations.

 Have you faced backlash from your employer for revealing illegal or unethical activities?
 Do you feel their actions were in violation of whistleblower protections?
 The Law Offices of Dan A. Atkerson can help.
 We proudly stand with workers in the greater Allen, Plano, and Frisco, TX, area.
-Since we offer free consultations and work on a contingency fee basis, you don't pay anything unless we can reach a favorable outcome in your whistleblower case.
+Since we offer consultations and work on a contingency fee basis, you don't pay anything unless we can reach a favorable outcome in your whistleblower case.

 For more information about whistleblower protections, contact our law firm online.
 You can also reach our team by phone.